How much is international health insurance?

 How does global health insurance cost compare by region?

 Region of cover is one of the most significant variables in the cost of global health insurance.
 Expatriate Group offers three cover areas, each priced to reflect the cost of private healthcare in that region.
+Using the same average customer profile of a 38-year-old on Primary+ with a €250 excess, the regional price difference is significant:

 Area 1 covers Europe, the Middle East, Africa, Asia and Oceania, excluding China, Hong Kong and Singapore.
-This is the lowest cost option and suits expats based in regions where private healthcare costs are lower relative to North America or Western Europe.
+Average monthly cost on Primary+: €146.

-All plans include emergency cover outside your chosen area for trips of up to 30 days, up to $50,000 per event, giving additional peace of mind when travelling beyond your primary cover region.
+All plans include emergency cover outside your chosen area for trips of up to 30 days, up to €50,000 per event, giving additional peace of mind when travelling beyond your primary cover region.

 How to pay

 Premiums can be paid in full by debit or credit card at the start of the policy, or by monthly instalments with a deposit paid upfront and the remaining 11 payments collected monthly from the same card.
+Annual payment attracts a 6% discount compared to monthly instalments.

 How to get an accurate international health insurance cost